kslg/elite-rides/README.md

 <h1 align="center">Elite Rides</h1>

-[Fairchild School Appointment App](https://kslg-appointment-app.herokuapp.com/) is for a fictitious school called Fairchild School, and allows Parents, Guardians, Carers to book a consultation with their child’s Teacher.
-The App is responsive so Parent can book and Teachers can manage appointments on mobile and tablet devices.
+[Elite Rides](https://pp5-elite-rides.herokuapp.com/) is an E-commerce store that specialises in die-cast models of luxury, high-end cars.
+As a Customer you are able to purchase a product and set up and online account.
+Guest checkout is also available.
+As the Store Admin, you can login from the store-front and edit the product details, and delele products too.
+Elite Rides is responsive which makes shopping possible on mobile and table devices.

 [Visit the website](https://pp5-elite-rides.herokuapp.com/)